w2ak/tpt-inf224-tp1/README.md

 Added a few corrections.
 By using `const` it is possible to tell the compiler when something should not be (or will not be) modified.

 ## Step 9

+Shared pointers allow memory to be managed correctly. `Group` is now a list of shared pointers.
+This way, even though groups can share `Multimedia` objects, these objects are only deleted when they are not used anymore.